 Upon the closing of the IPO, all of the outstanding shares of convertible preferred stock automatically converted into 24,168,656 shares of common stock at the applicable conversion ratio then in effect.
 Subsequent to the closing of the IPO, there were no shares of preferred stock outstanding.
-The financial statements as of March 31, 2018, including share and per share amounts, do not give effect to the IPO, as it closed subsequent to March 31, 2018.

-Management believes that existing cash, cash equivalents and short-term investments will allow the Company to continue its operations for at least two years from the issuance date of these condensed consolidated financial statements.
+Management believes that existing cash, cash equivalents and short-term investments will allow the Company to continue its operations for at least the next two years.
 In the absence of a significant source of recurring revenue, the continued viability of the Company beyond that point is dependent on its ability to continue to raise additional capital to finance its operations.
 There can be no assurance that the Company will be able to obtain sufficient capital to cover its costs on acceptable terms, if at all.

-Basis of Presentation- The accompanying unaudited condensed consolidated financial statements as of March 31, 2018 and for the three months ended March 31, 2018 and 2017 have been prepared by the Company in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") and, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial statements.
+Basis of Presentation- The accompanying unaudited condensed consolidated financial statements have been prepared by the Company in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to make the information presented not misleading.
-These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2017 included in the Company's final prospectus that forms a part of the Company's Registration Statement on Form S-1 (Reg.
+These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2017, included in the Company's final prospectus that forms a part of the Company's Registration Statement on Form S-1 (Reg.
 No. 333-223409), filed with the SEC pursuant to Rule 424(b)(4) on March 29, 2018.

 The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements.
-In the opinion of management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments which are necessary for a fair statement of the Company's financial position as of March 31, 2018 and consolidated results of operations and cash flows for the three months ended March 31, 2018 and 2017.
+In the opinion of management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments which are necessary for a fair statement of the Company's financial position as of June 30, 2018, and consolidated results of operations and cash flows for the three and six months ended June 30, 2018 and 2017, respectively.
 Such adjustments are of a normal and recurring nature.
-The results of operations for the three months ended March 31, 2018 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2018.
+The results of operations for the three and six months ended June 30, 2018 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2018.